IPOs and real estate investment trusts are among options for the portfolio of domestic real-estate assets

 Last year, the billionaire had indicated he was likely to split the company’s $13 billion of assets through a spin-off of its local property and other holdings.

 “It is about time to monetise,” especially the “income-generating ones,” the CEO said during the Bloomberg Invest Abu Dhabi conference.

 “We have debated that in our institutional process of the investment committee.
 What is best?
 IPO?
 REITs?
 Hold?
 Rebuild?
 Asset sales?
 All of these things are at the table.”

 When asked if @Kingdom_KHC has plans to invest further in both Lyft and Uber,

 "Why not?
 We are an investment house.
 We don't love our investments, we make money off our investments." #BloombergInvest Abu Dhabi— Bloomberg Live (@BloombergLive) April 10, 2019

-A five-year $1 billion loan with three international banks and two local ones has already been signed to fund investments, which will probably be mostly focused on Saudi Arabia, he said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+A five-year $1 billion loan with three international banks and two local ones has already been signed to fund investments, which will probably be mostly focused on Saudi Arabia, he said.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.